READERS OF MY SITE:

 Participating in your giveaway: No thank you.
 I do very, very few giveaways and those that I do I choose and pay for myself.

-Reviewing things, including your book: No thank you.
+Reviewing things, including your book or product: No thank you.
 I don’t like doing reviews–even in exchange for a freebie or in exchange for page views on your site.
 Please assume that I’m not interested in reviewing your product.

 Reviewing things for your site for “exposure”: No thank you.

 Link Exchanges: No thank you.
-I don’t do random link exchanges.
+I don’t do link exchanges.

 Book Review Exchanges: No thank you.
 I do very few book reviews and the ones I do I choose carefully.